-Section Existing text (ISPM 23) Proposed new text (ISPM 23) Rationale to detect in a consistent manner the presence of a regulated pest with the desired confidence level requires practical and statistical considerations, such as the probability of detecting the pest, the size of the lot, the desired level of confidence, the sample size and the intensity of the inspection (see ISPM on sampling).
-The ability to detect in a consistent manner the presence of a regulated pest with the desired confidence level requires practical and statistical considerations, such as the probability of detecting the pest, the sizenumber of units making up the lot, the desired confidence level of confidence, and the sample size and (i.e. the intensity of the inspection) (see ISPM-on sampling 31:2008).
-To use the relevant glossary term.
+Section Existing text (ISPM 23) Proposed new text (ISPM 23) Rationale detecting the pest, the size of the lot, the desired level of confidence, the sample size and the intensity of the inspection (see ISPM on sampling). probability of detecting the pest, the sizenumber of units making up the lot, the desired confidence level of confidence , and the sample size and (i.e. the intensity of the inspection) (see ISPM-on sampling 31:2008).
 Consistency with ISPM 31 wording.
 Consistency with wording in ISPM 31 and this ISPM Inspection intensity = sample size, not anything more.
 To refer to ISPM 31.
 E.16.
 2.3.1 Pests, 3 rd paragraph If the objective of the inspection is the verification of the general phytosanitary condition of a consignment/lot, such as when: If the objective of the inspection is the verification of the general phytosanitary condition of a consignment or lot, such as when: To avoid use of slash and replace it by "or" E.17.
 2.3.1 Pests, 3 rd paragraph, bullets 1 and 2 -no specified regulated pests have been identified - no specified pest level has been identified for regulated pests -no specified regulated pests have been identified specified - no specified pest tolerance level has been identified specified for regulated pests The intended meaning is, that the regulated pests to look for during inspection have not been specified, and the tolerance level has not been specified.
 Using the word "identified" here is ambiguous (as if the certain pest species has not been found or could not be identified, or as if the pest has not been found up to a certain level of incidence).
 E.18.
 2.3.2 2.3.2 Compliance of phytosanitary requirements 2.3.2 Compliance with of phytosanitary requirements regulations Consistency with the first paragraph of this section and with the definition of inspection.
 E.19.
 2.3.2 Compliance of phytosanitar y requirements Inspection can be used to verify the compliance with some phytosanitary requirements.
-Examples include: Inspection can be used to verify the compliance with some phytosanitary-requirements regulations.
+Examples include: Inspection can be used to verify the compliance with some phytosanitary-requirementsregulations.
 Examples include: Consistency with the definition of inspection.
 E.20.
-2.3.2, bullet 7 - origin of consignment/lots - origin of consignment ≠ or lots To avoid use of slash and replace it by "or".
+2.3.2, bullet 7 - origin of consignment/lots - origin of consignment ≠ or_lots To avoid use of slash and replace it by "or".
 E.21.
-2.4, paragraph 2, bullets 1 & 3 - examination of the sample be undertaken as soon as reasonably possible after the sample has been drawn and that the sample is as representative of the consignment/lot as possible - examination of the sample be undertaken as soon as reasonably possible after the sample has been drawn and that the sample is as representative of the consignment/orlor as possible To avoid use of slash and replace it by "or".
+2.4, paragraph 2, bullets 1 & 3 examination of the sample be undertaken as soon as reasonably possible after the sample has been drawn and that the sample is as representative of the consignment/lot as possible techniques are reviewed to take account of experience gained with the technique and of new technical developments examination of the sample be undertaken as soon as reasonably possible after the sample has been drawn and that the sample is as representative of the consignment/orlot as possible techniques are reviewed to take account of experience gained with the technique and of new technical developments To avoid use of slash and replace it by "or".